 These financial incentives will be one way in which RRA attempts to recruit and retain the best teachers it can.
-Research has demonstrated that teacher quality is one of the strongest predictors of students' academic achievement, particularly for students of educationally disadvantaged backgrounds.
+Research has demonstrated that teacher quality is one of the strongest predictors of students' achievement, particularly for students of educationally disadvantaged backgrounds.
 Given the low academic expectations in many Robeson County public schools, we believe that teachers in the area who are tired of the status quo will want to join RRA in setting the bar high.
-We plan to advertise on EdJoin, craigslist, local bulletin boards, and in local teachers.
-Emphasis will newspapers for be placed on teachers' own educational achievements in college and other educational and work experiences.
+We plan to advertise on EdJoin, craigslist, local bulletin boards, and in local Emphasis will be placed on teachers' newspapers for teachers. educational achievements in college and other educational experiences.
 Intelligent, motivated individuals who believe in the power of high expectations and hard work will be recruited.